frescobaldi/frescobaldi/frescobaldi_app/userguide/prefs_helpers.md

 == Printing Music ==

 The printing command is used to print a PostScript or PDF file.
-On Linux you don't need this, but on Windows and Mac OS X you can provide a command to avoid that PDF documents are being printed using raster images, which is less optimal.
+On Linux you don't need this, but on Windows and macOS you can provide a command to avoid that PDF documents are being printed using raster images, which is less optimal.